 The American Medical Association provides a solid platform of publications focusing on best practices in assessing impairment, causation, workability, and other critical issues.

-AMA Guides digital.
+Visit AMA Guides Digital

-Guides Newsletter
+Guides® Newsletter

 Subscribe

-The AMA Guides® are the world’s most widely accepted standard for impairment assessment.
+The AMA Guides are the world’s most widely accepted standard for impairment assessment.

 All the Resources You Need to Use the AMA Guides